Dame Malvina Major Foundation

-The Dame Malvina Major Foundation was established in 1991.
+The Dame Malvina Major Foundation, named after New Zealand soprano Malvina Major was established in 1991.

-The Foundation fundraises as a charitable trust and offers a range of support and scholarships and prizes to emerging New Zealanders in performing arts.
+The foundation fundraises as a charitable trust and offers a range of support and scholarships and prizes to emerging New Zealanders in performing arts.
 It has regional committees in Auckland, Waikato, Taranaki, Wellington, Christchurch and Dunedin.
-The Foundation has many volunteers who support the running of it.
-Malvina Major is a world-renowned New Zealand soprano.
+The foundation has many volunteers who support the running of it.

 One programme they offer is with New Zealand Opera.
-In 2022 the recipients of this studio programme were: Katherine Winiata, Emmanuel Fonoti-Fuimaono and Hannah Ashford-Beck.
+In 2022, the recipients of this studio programme were: Katherine Winiata, Emmanuel Fonoti-Fuimaono and Hannah Ashford-Beck.
 The foundation also provide prizes at the Lexus Song Quest singing competitions.

 Dame Malvina Major Award

 A $50,000 award that started in 2020 and is funded by Hamilton thoroughbred horse breeder Joan Egan.